Transport in France

 Transportation in France relies on one of the densest networks in the world with 146 km of road and 6.2 km of rail lines per 100 km^{2}.
 It is built as a web with Paris at its center.
 Rail, road, air and water are all widely developed forms of transportation in France.

 History

 The first important human improvements were the Roman roads linking major settlements and providing quick passage for marching armies.

 All through the Middle Ages improvements were few and second rate.
 Transport became slow and awkward to use.
 The early modern period saw great improvements.
 There was a very quick production of canals connecting rivers.
 It also saw great changes in oceanic shipping.
 Rather than expensive galleys, wind powered ships that were much faster and had more room for cargo became popular for coastal trade.
 Transatlantic shipping with the New World turned cities such as Nantes, Bordeaux, Cherbourg-Octeville and Le Havre into major ports.

 SNCF freight train running on the "Grande ceinture complémentaire" network inter yard in suburb of Paris.
 Here, the train is passing along the closed Villemomble yard in direction of Valenton.

+By 1800, the average distance a person walked each day was around 4 km.
+The bicycle in 1870 allowed for greater distances to be travelled under human power.
+Cars were first used in the late 19th century, but became common in the 1950s.
+Air travel also increased after 1950, with an 85-fold increase compared to population by 2024.

+Scientific American in 1846 contained an accounting the number and characteristics of steamboats and locomotives "in France" in 1844, amounting to 238 steamboats and 291 locomotives.